sebapersson/PEtab.jl/docs/src/petab_cond_specific.md

 With this setup, the value for the model parameter `c1` is given by `c1_cond1` when simulating the model for `cond1`, and by `c1_cond2` for `cond2`.
 Additionally, during parameter estimation, both `c1_cond1` and `c1_cond2` are estimated.

 For models with many condition-specific parameters, runtime performance may improve by setting `split_over_conditions=true` (PEtab.jl tries to determine when to do this automatically, but it is a hard problem) when building the `PEtabODEProblem`.
-For more information on this, see ADD example.
+For more information on this, see [this](@ref Beer_tut) example.

 ## Additional Possible Configurations